 For customer convenience the crystals can be mounted in an 1" anodized aluminum (Al) mount.
-The mounted crystals may be further mounted in a conventional 1" mirror mount to be angle tuned for phase matching (as shown to the right, mirror mounts and posts are not included ).
+The mounted crystals can be further mounted in a conventional 1" mirror mount to be angle tuned for phase matching (as shown to the right).
 Water-cooled mounts for high power applications can be offered upon request.

 BBO Crystal Handling: